Michael S. Allen

 Breakaway Imaging, Littleton, MA

-As the sole electrical designer among a small team of engineers, I am responsible for the architecture, design, documentation, and testing of all electrical systems in the O-arm 1000(R).
+As the sole electrical designer among a small team of engineers, I was responsible for the architecture, design, documentation, and testing of all electrical systems in the O-arm 1000(R).
 This device combines volumetric (3-D) X-ray imaging with sophisticated robotic motion control into an advanced surgical imaging scanner.
 As a medical device, the system is required by the FDA to meet IEC60601 and IEC60950 safety standards and have FCC, TUV and CE certifications for worldwide distribution.
-Some of my specific duties include the design of circuitry for motion control, timing, power distribution, and patient safety systems; integration of third-party devices; management of vendors; and supervision of technicians.
-We shipped the first units in April 2006, and they have assisted in several thousand successful surgeries.
+Some of my specific duties included the design of circuitry for motion control, timing, power distribution, and patient safety systems; integration of third-party devices; management of vendors; and supervision of technicians.
+We shipped the first units in April 2006, and they have assisted in more than a million successful surgeries.
+Breakaway Imaging was purchased by Medtronic Navigation in June 2007.

 Bluefin Robotics, Cambridge, MA